xored/f4/readme.md

 Maven is used to package F4, and has been tested with [Maven 3.3.9](http://archive.apache.org/dist/maven/maven-3/3.3.9/binaries/).

+Eclipse is used to build all the pods and jars.
+The Maven build just assembles it all into a executables and Eclipse update repositories.

+ 1. Run `mvn -o clean package` in the root directory of the `Fantom Runtime` project.
+ 2. Modify `pom.xml` in the F4 project to point to the newly built runtime.
+ 3. Run `mvn -o clean package` in the root directory of the `F4` project.

+Steps 1 & 2 only need to be done the once.

-Run `mvn clean package` in the project root to build F4 as standalone product.
-An eclipse update site will be assembled the `/repository/target/repository/` folder, and full installation products may be found under `/product/target/products/`.
+Step 3 builds F4 as standalone product.

+An eclipse update site `.zip` will be assembled the `/repository/target/` folder and full installation products may be found under `/product/target/products/`.